khushiNgm/AWS_Projects/Project7/README.md

    ▪ Source: Default
    </pre>

-⬜ 6: Review everything and just click on create
+⬜ 6: Review all configurations and click on “Create”.

 ✅ STEP 3: Create a Python (Green) Environment for aaplication Go back to Elastic Beanstalk → Click “Create Environment” under the same application (JavaBasedApp).